- Instructions for Form 1099-Q - Introductory Material

-Pursuant to Treasury Regulations section 301.6109-4, all filers of this form may truncate a recipient’s taxpayer identification number (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
+Pursuant to Regulations section 301.6109-4, all filers of this form may truncate a recipient’s TIN (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
 Truncation is not allowed on any documents the filer files with the IRS.
-A payer’s/trustee's taxpayer identification number may not be truncated on any form.
-See part J in the 2017 General Instructions for Certain Information Returns.
+A payer’s/trustee's TIN may not be truncated on any form.
+See part J in the 2019 General Instructions for Certain Information Returns.

-For the payer's/trustee's name and federal identification number, enter the name and EIN of the QTP.
+For the payer's/trustee's name and TIN, enter the name and EIN of the QTP.
 For a program established and maintained by a state that uses the EIN of the state, enter the name of the state on the first name line and the name of the program on the second name line.